king14allstar/echorip/README.md

 # echorip
-A youtube udio downloader and music manager built in python
+A youtube audio downloader and music manager built in python